telerik/xamarin-forms-docs/knowledge-base/common-understanding-ui-for-xamarin-and-linker-behavior.md

 ## Resources

-For more settings and to gain an better understanding of what the  linker does, visit the following documentation article:
+For more settings and to gain an better understanding of what the linker does, visit the following documentation articles:

 * [Linking on Android](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/linker)
   * [Skipping assemblies for Android](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/linker#linkskip)